WHAT WE DO

 WHO WE ARE

 Ed is an actor and theatre-maker trained on the BA Acting & Contemporary Theatre course at East 15 Acting School.
-Recent credits include; director of KILTER's Mating in Captivity (King's Head Queer Season), Bit of Sunshine (EdFringe / Theatre503), Murk (WCA / Lyric Hammersmith), The Waves (Debut Festival), Attic (King’s Head), Write Yourself In (Tara Theatre / RCSSD), Modern Love (Waterloo East), Shai-Ann (RIFT), Seven Brides for Seven Brothers and Dirty Rotten Scoundrels (Kenneth More).
+Recent credits include; creator and director of Theatre For Two (ACE-funded tour), director of KILTER's Mating in Captivity (King's Head Queer Season), Bit of Sunshine (EdFringe / Theatre503), Murk (WCA / Lyric Hammersmith), The Waves (Debut Festival), Attic (King’s Head), Write Yourself In (Tara Theatre / RCSSD), Modern Love (Waterloo East), Shai-Ann (RIFT), Seven Brides for Seven Brothers and Dirty Rotten Scoundrels (Kenneth More).
 As assistant director; Prison Plays and Tony Bell’s The Winter's Tale (STYX) and the short film Compound (Ewan Marshall).
 As dramaturg; Distant to Lost (Lion and Unicorn).
 Ed has worked on projects for the RSC, directors Kirsty Housley, Melanie Lomoff, Freddie Machin and The Alchemist Theatre Company.
 Ed completed China Plate’s producer training programme The Optimists, and is an alum of the Soho Theatre Writers’ Lab.